 Our strength and flexibility decline as we age, resulting in physical and mental problems.
 Memory loss and Alzheimer’s are the most common mental health problems in old age.
-One of the ways to prevent dementia and have a strong memory in old age is to exercise.
+One of the ways to prevent dementia, exercises to improve memory in the elderly is to exercise.
 Cardio exercises are an effective and simple way to strengthen the elderly’s memory and keep their bodies and minds healthy.

 All ages benefit from regular exercise.
 Cardio workouts for seniors increase blood flow to the limbs and cause the body to obtain more oxygen.
 Alzheimer‘s disease and dementia are preventable by addressing this simple issue.
 Active living has a more significant effect on the memory of the elderly than pills or other treatments.